weissman-lab/fda_aiml_devs_pub/README.md

 This database was used in the following publication (please cite it if you use this data):

 Jessica T. Lee.
-Alexander T. Moffett, Genevieve P. Kanter, Gary E. Weissman.
+Alexander T. Moffett, Zahra Faraji, Genevieve P. Kanter, Gary E. Weissman.
 Analysis of a public database of predictive devices approved by the FDA for bedside clinical decision support in critical care. **Under review**.

 ```
 @article{lee_devices_2022,
 title = {Analysis of a public database of predictive devices approved by the FDA for bedside clinical decision support in critical care},
-author = {Lee, Jessica T. and Moffett, Alexander T. and Maliha, George M. and Kanter, Genevieve P. and Weissman, Gary E.},
+author = {Lee, Jessica T. and Moffett, Alexander T. and Maliha, George M. and Faraji, Zahra and Kanter, Genevieve P. and Weissman, Gary E.},
 journal = {Under review},
 year = {2022}
 }